pinchio/moji-web/README.md

 - add csrf
 - add https
 - add http -> https redirect
-- add mojigram.com -> www.mojigram redirecGot
+- add mojigram.com -> www.mojigram redirect
 - should shrinkwrap as part of the pre-commit hook
 - use 201 for POST success
 - sessions should be forever